 - COC—Certified Outpatient Coder

 - CPB—Certified Professional Biller

 - CCA—Certified Coding Associate

 - CCS—Certified Coding Specialist

 - RHIA—Registered Health Information Administrator

 Earning certification typically involves taking and passing an exam.
 Exams tend to be rigorous, so a good training program is essential before taking one.
 To maintain your certification, you'll need to take continuing education courses and pay membership fees.

 4. How Much Money Will I Make?

 After a fairly short training period, medical billing and coding specialists can earn a good salary.
 The average salary in Florida is $41,336, according to the Florida Department of Economic Opportunity.

 Your salary can increase as you earn certifications or specialize in specific areas.
-For example, take a look at these average salaries from a 2018 nationwide salary survey:4
+For example, take a look at these average salaries from a 2018 nationwide salary survey:

 - Medical coders with CPC (Certified Professional Coder) certification—$54,401